kutia-software-company/express-typescript-starter/readme.md

 - Run `npm run typeorm migration:create {name}` to create a new migration file.
 - To migrate your database run `npm run typeorm migration:run`.

+### Running Seeders

+- You may execute the `npm run seed:run` Artisan command to seed your database.

 ### Project Structure